Ají amarillo [pronounced a-hí amarijo]

 Doypack with lid: 1kg (HORECA).

-May contain traces of MSG, peanuts, mustard, egg, milk, gluten and soybean.
+May contain traces of peanuts, mustard, egg and milk.

 Suggested use: to sauces, dressings, stews.
 Perfect for peruvian ceviche and the japanese-peruvian Nikkei cuisine.